The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/2-building-a-static-web-server-with-middleware.md

 When a user visits the server's homepage `/`, we want to send the `index.html` file.

-Back in the server, we can add the following endpoint and controller:
+Back in the server, we could add the following endpoint and controller:

 ```js
 // The path module is useful for constructing relative filepaths